 - When using ExamSoft, take-home exams will remain open for the precise allotted time.
 Once that time has elapsed, the exam will no longer be editable.

 - 24-hour exams may not be picked up on a Friday.

 - All physical take-home exams must be returned to Academic Services.

 In compliance with the American with Disabilities Act, Boston College Law School will make reasonable accommodations for students with documented disabilities.
-Please visit the Accessibility page or contact the Dean for Students Office for more information:
+Please visit the Accessibility page or contact Academic & Student Services (Stuart 308) for more information.

 It is the responsibility of the student to produce legible exams.
 In the event that a student's handwritten exam is illegible, the procedure is as follows:

-- The faculty member should send the original exam back to the Student Records Office to preserve the student’s anonymity.
+- The faculty member should send the original exam back to Academic & Students Services office to preserve the student’s anonymity.

 - The student will be notified by Student Records, and should then type the exam and send it back to the Student Records office.